maggiegrace76/CS-499/README.md

 **Maggie Dixon**
 Bachelor of Science in Computer Science
 Concentration: Data Analytics
 Southern New Hampshire University

-This ePortfolio reflects my readiness to enter the software development field and my ability to design, implement, and communicate effective computing solutions.
+This ePortfolio reflects my readiness to enter the software development field and demonstrates my ability to design, implement, and communicate effective computing solutions.

 ---